Yeb02/LogicGates/README.md

 Creating computers from AND and NOT, inspired by Sebastian Lague : https://www.youtube.com/watch?v=QZwneRb-zqA

 ## USER INSTRUCTIONS:
+-Run logic.py
--Line 428, replace False by True if you want the blocks you created to be erased when you will launch the script again (remove an anwanted block manually in the units.txt file).
+-Make sure units.txt is closed while logic.py is running -Line 427, replace False by True if you want the blocks you created to be erased when you will launch the script again (remove an anwanted block manually in the units.txt file).
 -Select a block in green on the bottom left, displace it by clicking on it.
 -Click on a node and release on another to link them.
 If you click on a node from the input block, it will only change it's value.
 To link those, select another node first.
 -Click on an input node to delete its connection.